 Support for DVD’s is also included in Toast 5 Titanium.
 The new software supports DVD-RAM, DVD-RW, and DVD-R drives, including the new Pioneer mechanism used in Apple’s Power Mac G4 “Superdrive” configurations.
 And unlike Apple’s iDVD software, which is designed specifically to transfer visual media onto DVD-R discs, Toast also supports data formats.
 This enables Superdrive and other recordable DVD drive users to backup and archive regular data from their hard drives, not just movies and pictures.

-has been fully carbonized, and will support Mac OS X.
+And yes, Toast 5 Titanium has been fully carbonized, and will support Mac OS X.